Arch-turion/helic-axis-epistemology/README.md

 Bennett, J. (2025).
 Recognition-Aware Dialogic AI Corpus.
 Zenodo. https://doi.org/[pending]

 This repository includes an unreferenced internal document titled “Silent Engagement and Epistemic Signal Detection”, which outlines observed clone/view patterns and the epistemic implications of non-organic engagement.
 Its presence is intentional.

+## Engagement
+For those ready to contact me: Archturion33@gmail.com or Archturion33@proton.me